monifasol/monifasol/README.md

 ### Hi there 🙋🏻

-:bowtie: I'm a Front-End Developer lover of the view
+:bowtie: I'm a Front-End Developer  - obsessed with the view

 :alien: Fanatic of CSS